CZ-NIC/knot/doc/appendices.rst

      - |unknown|
      - |unknown|

-.. in progress: works with small hacks, only one key possible
+.. in progress: key ID checks have to be disabled in code
    * - `Yubikey NEO <https://www.yubico.com/products/yubikey-hardware/yubikey-neo/>`_
      - |no|
      - |no|
      - |yes|
-     - |yes|
+     - |no|
      - |yes|
      - |yes|
      - |no|